The 10 Best Survival Knives

 video play icon

-This wiki has been updated 31 times since it was first published in September of 2015.
+This wiki has been updated 36 times since it was first published in September of 2015.
 Survival knives are must-have gear for campers, hikers, hunters, and military personnel.
 Depending on the model, they may be equipped with sharpeners, fire starters, whistles, and more, allowing you to carry a veritable arsenal of tools in a compact and lightweight package that won't slow you down.
 All of our choices have fixed blades to ensure durability in the field.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Benchmade Arvensis 119